FCC

 • DNC protections are now extended to text messages.

-• One-to-One Consent revolutionizes the definition of “Prior express written consent” to mean an agreement that “authorizes no more than one identified seller” to contact a consumer.
+• One-to-one Consent revolutionizes the definition of “Prior express written consent” to mean an agreement that “authorizes no more than one identified seller” to contact a consumer.

 • Phone calls must be logically and topically associated with the previous interaction that led to consent being given.